PowerMops/powermops-site/src/routes/pmops/Lesson-2.md

 The space (or delimiter) you typed between the three digits told Mops that you intended those three digits to be three different numbers.
 (You are not limited to one space.
 You may use two or more spaces, as well as the TAB key.)
 If you had typed 741 instead, then the single number 741 would have been put on the stack.
 It is important that you understand how numbers (such as these) are entered and stored on the stack.

 The best way to demonstrate how a stack works is to use the oft-cited analogy of the spring-loaded pile of dishes you encounter in a cafeteria line.
 If you place one plate on the spring, it will obviously be the first one that will come off the top.
 But if you place a second plate on top of the first plate, the weight of the second plate pushes the first one down one step, and the second plate is the one that will be picked up off the top by the next customer in line.
 In other words, the last one put on the stack is the first one to be taken off the stack.
-(LIFO, in computer jargon, meaning &quot;Last In, First Out&quot;.)
+(LIFO, in computer jargon, meaning "Last In, First Out".)

 [[Image:Stack.png]]

 You can see that this principle applies to the Mops stack, since the number 7, which you entered first, is at the bottom of the stack, while the number 1, which is the most recent entry, is at the top.

 How can you remove numbers from the stack?
-One way is to use the Mops word that does the reverse of what you did when you entered a number&amp;#148;it takes a number off the stack, and &quot;types&quot; (or prints) it at position of the flashing cursor in the lower part of the screen.
-That word is a simple `.` (a period, pronounced &quot;dot&quot;).
+One way is to use the Mops word that does the reverse of what you did when you entered a number&#148;it takes a number off the stack, and "types" (or prints) it at position of the flashing cursor in the lower part of the screen.
+That word is a simple `.` (a period, pronounced "dot").
 Try typing this:

 ```mops
 .<ENTER>
  1
 ```

-What happened here was that the dot (type to screen) command pulled the 1 off the top of the stack and &quot;typed&quot; it.
+What happened here was that the dot (type to screen) command pulled the 1 off the top of the stack and "typed" it.
 The stack display will show that two numbers (4 and 7) are still on the stack.

-In other words, whenever you perform a dot operation on a number in the stack, the number is removed from the stack and &quot;typed&quot;&amp;#148;that is, displayed in the current window.
-If the Mops window is the current window (as it is in this example), any number &quot;typed&quot; will appear at the cursor position, just as if you had typed it at the keyboard yourself.
+In other words, whenever you perform a dot operation on a number in the stack, the number is removed from the stack and "typed"&#148;that is, displayed in the current window.
+If the Mops window is the current window (as it is in this example), any number "typed" will appear at the cursor position, just as if you had typed it at the keyboard yourself.

 To bring the Mops prompt to the left margin, where it will be less confusing, simply press RETURN (''not'' ENTER!) once.
 (Carriage returns are not automatically printed, unless you, as the programmer, tell Mops to print one.
 We'll show how to do that very shortly.)